learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/XP.md

 * collaboration is important to your team
 * pair programming makes sense for your team
 * customer wants to be constantly involved in decision making (almost on a weekly basis)
-* your team size is small to medium
+* your team size is small to medium (ideally between 2 to 12 developers)

 ## Understanding XP -- its values and principles